The medium of instruction for formal classroom teaching at HKBU is English, except for those courses that are granted exemption.

 For details of Major Programme assignment, please visit School website at http://bba.hkbu.edu.hk/eng/programmes/concentration-assignment/index.jsp

-The Bachelor of Business Administration (Hons) Programme (Concentration Undecided) is an integrated combination of general education and high quality business studies.
-It is designed for students who have great interest in business studies but haven’t decided on a focus field yet.
+The Bachelor of Business Administration (Hons) Programme is an integrated combination of general education and high quality business studies.
 Admitted students can investigate different concentrations by completing a common Year 1 curriculum and must declare their concentration by the end of Year 1.

-Students can choose from one of the following six areas which they will specialize from Year 2 onwards:
+Students can choose from one of the following six areas which they will specialise from Year 2 onwards:

 The School does not set any quota and will accommodate students' choice of Concentration.
 Additional graduation options include a Double Concentration within the BBA, or a Minor in a non-business discipline.